 The following table also shows the risks to which each one of the items on the regulatory balance sheet is exposed:

-TABLE 3: EU LI1 - Differences between the accounting and regulatory scopes of consolidation and the mapping between of the financial statement categories and with regulatory risk categories
+Table 3.
+EU L11 - Differences between the accounting and regulatory scopes of consolidation and the mapping of the financial statements categories with regulatory risk categories (Million Euros.
+12-31-18)